kannans89/graphql-learning/12.Validation/validation.md

 The above syntax ensures that all the fields are not null.

-If we want to implement additional rules like checking for a string's length or checking if a number is within a given range, we can define custom validators.
+If we want to implement additional rules like checking for a string's length or checking if a number is within a given range, we can define custom validaters.
 The custom validation logic will be a part of the resolver function.
 Let us understand this with the help of an example.

 ## Illustration : Implementing Custom Validators